SMA's 3rd Annual Physicians-in-Training Leadership Conference

 - Disclosures for all authors and coauthors must be listed.
 State "no relevant financial relationships to disclose" if applicable.

-- Any relevant financial relationships with a commercial interest producing, marketing, reselling, or distributing health care goods or services consumed by or used on patients occurring over the past twelve months, and;
+- All relevant financial relationships with an ineligible company (companies producing, marketing, reselling, or distributing health care goods or services consumed by or used on patients) occurring over the past 24 months, and;

-Disclosure to Learners - SMA ensures that all attendees/participants of SMA CME activities are informed of all relevant financial relationships (or “no” relationship) disclosed by individuals who are in a position to control the content prior to the beginning of an activity either in print, verbally, or by multimedia display.
+Disclosure to Learners - SMA ensures that all attendees/participants of SMA CME activities are informed of relevant financial relationships (or “no” relationship) disclosed by individuals who are in a position to control the content prior to the beginning of an activity either in print, verbally, or by multimedia display.
+Conflicts of interest, if any exist, will be mitigated prior to the activity.

-Live CME: Speakers – The speakers’ disclosure information, along with the provided content (slides, abstracts, etc.), will be reviewed either internally, by the activity chairperson, or by a reviewer from SMA’s Content Review Committee.
+Live CME: Speakers – The speakers’ disclosure information, along with the provided content (slides, abstracts, etc.), will be reviewed either by SMA’s Education Committee, Physicians-in-Training Committee, or by a Content Reviewer.
 If during this process a COI is identified, SMA Staff will provide direction to correct the conflict.
 Corrective measures will be documented in the activity file.

 Abstract Embargo and Permission Policies